Portfolio Link

 in Your Resume.
 A Students' Guide.

 Recruiters scan a student resume in 6.4 seconds.
 The ones with a portfolio link in the header get a second 60 seconds.
 The ones without get a 'next.'
 Here's how to add a portfolio link the right way — where to place it, what to write, and what NOT to do.
+And good news: your SitesPlaced portfolio is free to publish.

 Where exactly to place the portfolio link